wandb/docs/docs/guides/app/features/system-metrics.md

 This captures the percentage of total memory usage for the entire system.

+W&B assigns a `memory` tag to this metric.

 ### Memory Available
 Indicates the total available system memory in megabytes (MB).